CRISIS CARE & SUPPORT GROUPS

 Grief Support Group

 The Grief Support Group meets weekly to facilitate healthy grief work for those who have lost a loved one by death.
 A small group for school-age children who have lost a parent may be available upon request.
 Please make prior arrangements by calling the church office.
 Adult groups include parental/sibling loss, loss of a child, widows/widowers.
-The Grief Support Group is free of charge, open to the community and no registration is required.
+The Grief Support Group is free of charge, open to the community and no pre-registration is required.
+First time attendees will register in the North Campus Junior High Lobby from 6:30 - 7:00pm.

 Are you needing support after discovering you have been betrayed?